-The qualification is linear, which means you will sit all exams at the end of key stage 4.
-You will sit two exams both worth 50% of the qualification.
-Paper 1: The sociology of families and education Paper 2: The sociology of crime and deviance and social stratification
+The course will be assessed by two exams at the end of Key Stage 4.
+Each exam is worth 50% of your final grade and contains two of the main topics.
+Both of the exams contain sociological approaches and research methods.

-Research methods are assessed in both components.

-The exam questions on both papers consist of a range of short and extended questions.
+- Component 1: The sociology of families and education - Component 2: The sociology of crime and deviance and social stratification The exam questions on both papers consist of a range of short and extended questions, ranging from 1 mark questions to 15 mark questions.